alandefreitas/futures/docs/algorithms.md

 !!! hint "[constexpr]"

     Unlike [C++ algorithms](https://en.cppreference.com/w/cpp/algorithm), async algorithms using runtime executors and schedulers cannot be executed as [constexpr].
 However, the functions might still be declared [constexpr] and make use of [std::is_constant_evaluated].

-## Partitioners

-All algorithms also have an optional extra parameter for the algorithms can also accept custom partitioners instead of the [default_partitioner].
-A [partitioner] is simply a callable object that receives two iterators representing a range and returns an iterator indicating where this range should be split for a parallel algorithm.

 --8<-- "docs/references.md"